Welshpool Town F.C.: Successive relegations

-Fighting Back
+Fightback

-In the summer of 2011, the club's sponsorship agreement with Technogroup ended and the side reverted to the name of Welshpool Football Club.
-Due to the impact this had on the finances, the club opted to become fully amateur and manager, Chris Herbert, took up the position of Assistant Manager of Rhyl FC.
+In the summer of 2011, the club's sponsorship agreement with Technogroup ended, and the side reverted to the name of Welshpool Football Club.
+This affected the club's finances, and the club became fully amateur.
+Manager Chris Herbert, took up the position of Assistant Manager of Rhyl FC.

 The club appointed Reserve Manager, Adam Knight, to the position of Manager following his side's success in the Montgomeryshire Amateur League Division 2.
 The club's existence was thrown into jeopardy when Knight resigned two weeks before the season and the club had no registered players.
 However, the Spar Mid Wales League agreed to postpone the club's opening three fixtures to allow time for a new manager to be appointed.
 Local players David Jones and Neil Breeze took control of the side and pulled together a team in time for the opening match with title favourites Montgomery Town FC.

 Following Welshpool's 10–1 defeat to local rivals Waterloo Rovers on Boxing Day 2011, Sky Sports presenter Jeff Stelling made a joke at the club's expense on Soccer Saturday.
-Manager David Jones then wrote to the programme explaining the club's plight and that the heavy scoreline was largely the result of him having to spend the second half as a stand-in goalkeeper.
+Manager David Jones then wrote to the programme explaining the club's plight; he said the heavy scoreline was largely the result of him having to spend the second half as a stand-in goalkeeper.
 The letter was read live on air by Stelling, and Soccer Saturday reporter and ex-professional player Chris Kamara then offered to turn out for the club to aid their fight against relegation.

 Kamara made his debut on 28 January 2012, but could not prevent a 6–1 home defeat to Rhayader Town, though he did provide the corner that led to Welshpool's goal early in the second half with the score at 2–0.

 Because of transfer rules, Kamara was signed to the club until the end of the 2011–12 season, and played for the team again when they hosted Newbridge-on-Wye on 28 March 2012.
 He was joined in that match by another former professional player and Soccer Saturday regular, Paul Merson, who also signed up to Welshpool.
 Merson scored in the match, but Welshpool still lost 4–1.

-Manager David Jones was relieved of his duties as manager on 3 June 2013 and during the summer, Welshpool Town decided to bring back ex-Manager Russell Cadwallader, who had a successful period as manager during the late 1990s and early 2000s.
+Manager David Jones was relieved of his duties as manager on 3 June 2013, and during the summer Welshpool Town brought back ex-manager Russell Cadwallader, who had had a successful period as manager during the late 1990s and early 2000s.
 David Jones was offered the role of Assistant Manager, but choose to move to local rivals Berriew as manager.
-In 2014–15 Welshpool finish 10th in the Mid Wales League Division 1, winning nine, drawing eight and losing 13, scoring 58 goals and conceding 75.
+In 2014–15 Welshpool finished 10th in the Mid Wales League Division 1, winning nine, drawing eight and losing 13, scoring 58 goals and conceding 75.

+During the 23/24 season, the club struggled with numbers, which led to the reserve team folding and a number of the reserve team playing for the firsts.
+This was evidently not a great situation, and the club finished the 23/24 season without a win and were relegated.